YuChaode/draft-yu-ccamp-resource-pm-yang/draft-yu-ccamp-resource-pm-yang.md

 *  CNC
 *  PNC

-//To Be Added: some explanation of performance indicator
+> To Be Added: some explanation of performance indicator

 ## Tree Diagram
 A simplified graphical representation of the data model is used in Section 3 of this document.
 The meaning of the symbols in these diagrams are defined in {{!RFC8340}}.